 'Satire, austerity and tranquility'.
 Three Jasmax architectural graduates present their final year theses at our Auckland offices.
 Three individual and diverse presentations.

 50 Years of Jasmax: A video celebrating Jasmax's collective achievements and looking forward to another 50 years of designing places for people.

 The Royal New Zealand Yacht Squadron has confirmed Jasmax Principal, Andy Anderson, as their new Commodore.

 We congratulate our colleagues on their successes, and recognise their individual talents and skills as they continue to deliver to the needs of our clients.

 Every day we travel through our towns and cities, so intensely familiar, that we take the details for granted.
 Help us to help people start seeing the detail again.
 Find out how to enter here.

-The new 6-storey office building at 141 Cambridge Terrace overlooking the Avon River in Christchurch reached a milestone last week with the first of eight steel rocking frames being lifted into place
+The new six-storey office building at 141 Cambridge Terrace overlooking the Avon River in Christchurch reached a milestone last week with the first of eight steel rocking frames being lifted into place.

 Celebrations continue as eight Jasmax projects win twelve awards at the Property Council New Zealand's Industry Awards on Friday 6 June.

 We're celebrating the successes of three of our project teams as they picked up a number of awards at the NZIA National Awards last Friday 9 May.